Chord symbols are an abbreviated way of representing musical chords (see Chord names and symbols (Wikipedia) for further details). For example:

 MuseScore understands most of the abbreviations used in chord symbols:

-- diminished: dim, ° (entered with lowercase letter o, shows as ° if using the the Jazz style, as o otherwise)
+- Diminished: dim, ° (entered with lowercase letter o, shows as ° if using the Jazz style, as o otherwise)

 Chord symbol text

 To adjust the appearance of all chord symbol text, use any of the following options:

 - From the main menu, choose Format → Style → Text Styles → Chord Symbol.
 Then edit the text properties as required.

 - Select a chord symbol and make changes in the Inspector, pressing the "Set as style" buttons as you go.

 - From the menu, select Format→Style…→Chord Symbols.
 Adjustable properties are listed under the following headings: